Best Things To Do In Lake Tekapo (2026): Top Attractions + Hidden Gems

 It’s also a really nice short walk if you don’t have a lot of time but want to get outdoors and explore.

-Visiting Lake Tekapo In Winter
+Best Things To Do In Lake Tekapo In Winter

 If you are visiting during winter, there is a huge array of extra activities you can enjoy in and around Lake Tekapo.
 The winter months are very cold in New Zealand’s South Island, so make sure you are prepared with proper winter clothing and footwear.